Prince Greene: 1776, Escape

 On May 4, 1776, the day Rhode Island declared independence from the Kingdom of Great Britain, Richard Greene published a runaway slave ad in The Providence Gazette for "a Negro Slave named Prince."
 The ad describes him as "about 24 Years of Age, 5 Feet 4 Inches high, has very thick Lips and small, crooked Legs."
 Richard Greene offered a "Five Dollar Reward" to anyone who could return Prince to him.

 1st Rhode Island Regiment

 Enlistment

 Historian Robert Geake, in his book From Slaves to Soldiers, writes that Prince Greene was "listed in the 1777 military census and was no doubt eager to enlist in this opportunity for freedom."
 Between 1777 and 1781, the 1st Rhode Island Regiment fought in the Battle of Red Bank, the Siege of Fort Mifflin, Valley Forge, and the Battle of Rhode Island.
+Greene enlisted about March 1778 as evidenced by his being entitled to a "badge of distinction" (awarded for 3 years of honorable service) in September 1782 when he had 4 years and 6 months of service.